 - An old calendar

 What You Do:

-Start by having your kid put the numbers in order from least to greatest.
-If she has trouble with this, flip to another page in the calendar and have her match the number cards to the numbers on the calendar.
+- Start by having your kid put the numbers in order from least to greatest.
+If he has trouble with this, flip to another page in the calendar and have him match the number cards to the numbers on the calendar.

 This is a great activity to play again and again, and don’t be surprised if your first grade teacher uses “calendar math” regularly in class.
 Keep the calendar pieces in the envelope for further practice any time.